amolrv/amolrv.github.io/README.md

 # Blog

-This is where I share my thoughts, lessons and everythings else.
+This is where I share my thoughts, lessons and everything else.